|

 organization: a 6 foot, 18 year old called Gordie

 1947-48 for the Minneapolis Millers and the Cleveland Barons.
-After that he returned to Houghton and
+Tony was

-organized the Portage Lake Pioneers as a player/coach.
+reorganized the Portage Lake Pioneers as a player/coach.
 Over the next eight

 years, he lead the Pioneers to four Northern Wisconsin-Michigan-Ontario